UBC-Stat-ML/blangDoc/getting-started.md

 - Those marked as ``random`` will be sampled, *unless* they are observed (more on how to define observation below).
 - Those marked as ``param`` are fixed (not sampled), *unless* the model is used as part of a larger one (more on this later).

-Then, the variable is given a type.
+The variable is also given a type.
 This can be any Java class (although in some cases you may have to write a sampler for objects of that class, more on this later).
 But often you will be able to use a type provided by the SDK, for example:

 - ``RealVar``: this is used to model real valued random variables (technically, Java's ``double``-valued r.v.s).
 (Note to Java programmer: this is different than ``Double`` since we need a mutable ``Double`` essentially)
 - ``IntVar``: same for random integers (technically, Java's ``int``-valued r.v.s).